MomentumData/Rheumatoid-Arthritis-and-VTE-Codelists/README.md

-# Momentum Data Rheumatoid Arthritis and Venous Thromboembolism codelists
+# Momentum Data Rheumatoid Arthritis (RA) and Venous Thromboembolism (VTE) codelists
 Codelists from Momentum Data, utilised for the study titled: *"Exploring temporal trends in the incidence and prevalence of rheumatoid arthritis and VTE risk factors in women with rheumatoid arthritis in England"*

 ## Quality control